ielab/afirm2019/hands-on/activity-2/README.md

 * Elasticsearch Python API, which can be found [here](https://elasticsearch-py.readthedocs.io/en/master/)
 * Install the `requests` library using the command `sudo pip3 install requests` from a command line/terminal window.
 *  an index based on media releases by the [Queensland Art Gallery of Modern Art](https://data.qld.gov.au/dataset/qagoma-media-releases/resource/a1e4dffa-edb1-4e6d-a4a0-353aca79e9a3) (see exercise at the beginning of the python notebook we introduce below).
-To create this, complete the following exercise

-*****

-#### Exercise 1
-Download the data at [https://www.qagoma.qld.gov.au/feed](https://www.qagoma.qld.gov.au/feed).
+We have already downloaded the data for you, which is available within the folder of this activity.